curlygirltech/Diverge/README.md

 ## Project Name

-The name of your project with deployed URL.
+Rhythmi

 ## Project Description
-This web app allows the user to search an artist, group, or album that allows you to see the history of that artist.
+This web app allows the user to search an artist, group, or album to see the history of that artist.

 ## API and Data Sample
 ```